A Bunch of Amateurs: Release

-The film had its UK premiere at the Royal Film Performance, an event held in aid of the Film & TV Charity, on November 17, 2008 at the ODEON Leicester Square.
+The film had its UK premiere at the Royal Film Performance, an event held in aid of the Film & TV Charity, on November 17, 2008, at the ODEON Leicester Square.
 The event was attended by Elizabeth II and the Duke of Edinburgh.
 The film chosen for the event was originally supposed to be Harry Potter and the Half-Blood Prince, but it was changed when the release date was pushed back.

 Reception

-The film was panned by critics, with criticism mostly focusing on the film's stale humour and Burt Reynolds's performance.
+The film was poorly received by critics, with criticism mostly focusing on the film's stale humour and Burt Reynolds's performance.